Lily Hill & Longhill Parks

 Extending your visit, a stone’s throw away is Clinton’s Hill, a small but beautiful woodland.
 A haven for woodland wildlife and some interesting fungi.
 Across Lily Hill Road you’ll find Longhill Park, also a Local Wildlife Site with some interesting finds, including Britain’s legless lizard the slow worm.
 Once a refuse site, Longhill Park has been converted into a lovely open space popular with dog walkers and families.
 There’s something for everyone here, with a junior and toddler play area, and the largest BMX and skate park in the borough.

 For the more adventurous, a circular route links Lily Hill Park, Longhill Park and Clinton’s Hill on a 4km circuit.
-And over the coming months we hope to bring you updates on a route taking in Whitegrove Copse, Edmund’s Green, Harvest Hill and the Chestnuts.
-Watch this space.
+And the Bullbrook Countryside Corridor is a longer version of this route, a 7.5km circular route, also visiting in Whitegrove Copse, Edmund’s Green, Harvest Hill and the Chestnuts.